PrototypePrime/Splunk_SPL_Detection/README.md

 ## 📋 Overview

-This repository is **two things in one**:
+This repository provides **production-ready detection rules** and **detection engineering methodology**:

-1.  **📚 A Production Detection Library**: 50+ battle-tested SPL correlation searches you can deploy immediately to catch real-world threats.
+1.  **📚 Production Detection Library**: 50+ battle-tested SPL correlation searches ready for immediate deployment in your Splunk environment.
-2.  **🛠️ A Detection Engineering Toolkit**: A structured framework and set of "Golden Master" templates to help you build, test, and document your *own* custom rules with the same high standards.
+2.  **🛠️ Detection Engineering Reference**: Proven patterns and examples demonstrating professional detection development, testing, and documentation standards.

-**Our Philosophy:** *Don't reinvent the wheel.
-Use our logic where it fits, modify it where it doesn't, or use our templates to build something entirely new.*
+**Repository Value:** *Deploy our detection logic as-is, adapt it to your environment, or use our proven patterns as references when building your own custom detections.*

 ### Key Features
 ✅ **Battle-tested** - Validated across enterprise environments